Antonio and David: Plot

-Local nobleman, a cowardly and deceitful person who had married David's half-sister, was threaten by David, to not to spread his secret.
+Local nobleman, a cowardly and deceitful person who had married David's half-sister, was threatened by David, not to spread his secret.
 Thus, for years, crime has plagued the parish for long time without reprecutions.
 After hearing this, Antonio got enraged and decided to catch David.
 Although Bartolomeo disagreed with him, as he thought it wasn't foreigners' affair.
 When David appeared in town, Antonio tried to derange his politics, but couldn't.
 For this, town was fined with 3 hostages, including 2 young man and a local corrupt priest.
 On the second day, Antonio went to David's stronghold and offered large sum of gold for hostages.
 Chief of the stronghold accepted, but with only one condition: they wouldn't ever return.
 David freed his hostages immediately and returned the gold given as a ransom for the priest, for David thought that he was so pathetic that he wasn't worth anything at all.

 Since then, locals changed their minds about foreigners.
 On the second day, Bartolomeo heard about events and went to Antonio.
 Antonio was returning and they met on the road.
 Antonio narrated everything to him.
 He said that he had a dream of a prophecy and because of that, he went to David.
 He visited the stronghold once again.
 David threatened that he would execute Antonio though gave his sword as a sign for his admiration, but Antonio merely smiled and in turn called out David of being a coward and a disgrace, that he became slave of his own fears and killing him wouldn't change this fact.
 As David asks if he fears death, Antonio answers "Yes, I still do, but I have realised that it's not worth to become the fear's servant long time ago".
 David released Antonio, as he couldn't bring himself to kill him.